Religious Studies (REL)

 Examines literary nature writing in America from the 19th century to the present, with a primary focus on the different ways writers have presented the natural world as sacred.
 Writings consider both our current estrangement from the natural world and possibilities for developing intimacy with the earth through a deep sense of “place.”
 Fulfills humanities and social justice/environmental responsibility requirements (1998).
 Arts/humanities and evaluating systems and environments requirements (2019).

 An introductory course on gender and religion that examines men’s ways of being and behaving and its collective influence on Western religious thought and practice.
 Particular attention will be given to analyzing hegemonic forms of masculinity that support patriarchal gender ideologies and invest religions with androcentric biases.
 Course readings will touch on major theological conversations (god, human, etc.) and religious concerns (faith, ethics, etc.).
-Arts/humanities (2019).
+Fulfills humanities requirement (1998).
+Arts/humanities requirement (2019).

 May also be offered at 250, 350 and 450 levels.
 Possible offerings include Sufism; Gendered Spiritualities; Music in the Muslim World; Exodus from Moses to Bob Marley; Feminine Images in Biblical and Christian Literature; Social Reform and Personal Therapy; 19th- and 20th-century American Religion and Mysticism.